 - 1. The Teiid Runtime Engine (Data Services node in the tree) - 2.
 VDBs Virtual databases - a.
 Models - i.
 Source- these are physical sources - ii.
 Multi-source these are multiple sourced models - iii.
 Logical these are virtual sources - b.
-Translator instances- any Translator instances defined for use by this VDB - Translators These are the extensions to supported datasources that come with Teiid out-ofthe-box.
+Translator instances- any Translator instances defined for use by this VDB - c.
+Data Roles- any data roles defined for use by this VDB - 3.
+Translators These are the extensions to supported datasources that come with Teiid out-of-the-box.